softeng-feup/open-cx-aacm/Development-Report.md

 **Dar Feedback**

-* **Actor** : Participante
+* **Actor** : Participant

-* **Description** : O participante de qualquer palestra pode dar feedback sobre a mesma.
+* **Description** : The participant of any lecture can give feedback on it.

 * **Preconditions and Postconditions**.
-Para dar feedback sobre uma palestra, o participante tem de estar a assistir à mesma (preconditions).
-Quando dá o seu feedback, o mesmo ficará disponível para o orador da palestra em questão (postconditions).
+To give feedback about a lecture, the participant must be attending the lecture (preconditions); when you give your feedback, it will be available to the speaker of the talk in question (postconditions).

 * **Normal Flow**.

 * **Alternative Flows and Exceptions**.

 **Colocar Dúvidas**

-* **Actor** : Participante
+* **Actor** : Participant

-* **Description** : O participante de qualquer palestra pode colocar dúvidas que tenha sobre a mesma.
+* **Description** : The participant of any lecture can ask questions about it on forum.

 * **Preconditions and Postconditions**.
-Para colocar dúvidas sobre uma palestra, o participante tem de estar presente na mesma (preconditions).
-Quando submete uma dúvida, esta fica visível num fórum para o orador e para os restantes participantes (postconditions).
+To ask questions about a lecture, the participant has to be present in it (preconditions); when you submit a question, it is visible in a forum for the speaker and other participants (postconditions).

 * **Normal Flow**.